 Poly PV solar panels cost less per kilowatt hour than monocrystalline panels.
 Since they are less efficient, systems have to be larger.
 The break-even point for poly PV solar power is about 10kW systems in residential applications.

-Crystalline PV costs: $2.80 to $3.24 per watt.
+Crystalline PV costs: $2.80 to $3.50 per watt installed.
 A decade ago, the much-higher cost of monocrystalline panels made polycrystalline panels a better value, as long as sufficient rooftop space was available for the larger panels.
 The cost difference has narrowed, so most solar panel manufacturers prefer monocrystalline silicon for its better output to cost and the less space required.

 Note: If you’re reading information that says mono-Si panels are much more expensive than poly-Si panels, the information is out of date.